 2. Communicate with Your Prospect in Advance

-Once you find a prospect, the first thing you don’t want to do is email them a web design proposal.
+Once you find a prospect, the first thing you don’t want to do is email them a website design proposal.
 As a rule of thumb, you should warm up the prospect so they’ll be more receptive to your proposal.

 Surprising them with one may not go over so well.